Doneyloop: Amenities

 Doneyloop Community Centre and Youth Club, located at Dunnaloob in Urney West, offers the hall for the Urney parish and kitchen.
-The youth club offers: sports, arts and crafts, quizes and trips.
+The youth club offers: sports, arts and crafts, quizzes and trips.

 There is one housing estate in Doneyloop, the Doneyloop Estate is located at Dunnaloob, Castlefin.
 It has eleven houses and is named after Saint Columba.

 The local national (primary) school, Saint Safan's National School, is located at Drumdoit.

 Geography

 Townlands in the area, within Urney West Electoral Division, include: